-As of June 26 this year, there were 3,423 wide-area augmentation system (Waas) localizer performance with vertical guidance (LPV) approach procedures serving 1,686 U.S. airports.
-There are also 552 localizer performance (LP) approach procedures in the U.S. serving 402 airports.
-A complete list of all LPVs and LP approaches is published on the FAA website.
+As of July 24, there are 3,430 wide-area augmentation system (Waas) localizer performance with vertical guidance (LPV) approach procedures serving 1,690 U.S. airports.
+There are also 555 localizer performance (LP) approach procedures in the U.S. serving 404 airports.

 Brazilian business aviation faces a squeeze between official restrictions and unofficial competition, vying with airline traffic for limited slots at the country’s major airports and with illegal “pirate” air taxi services for customers.
 Hosting the World Cup soccer tournament at 12 host cities around the country in June and July served as a stress test of the country’s aviation infrastructure.
 Although no major problems occurred, many, including industry group ABAG, feel that business aviation was sacrificed for that apparent success–and that this does not bode well.

 UAS International Trip Support, with regional headquarters in several cities around the world, has brought members of its Americas team to LABACE 2014.
 Leading the team, which is based in Houston, Texas, are Jay Ammar Husary, UAS senior director-operations and sales, and Ryan Frankhouser, regional director, UAS Americas.
 Also here at LABACE is São Paolo-based Carlos Vieira, UAS business development manager for South America.